The fifth element

 Members of Friends of the Kunstpalast: free

-DIE KLEINE (The little One) is the final exhibition of the art competition for elementary school, which has been taking place since 2019.
-The competition is aimed at all elementary school in Düsseldorf and the surrounding area and aims to give young pupils the opportunity to get creative and experience the museum as an extracurricular place of learning.
+DIE KLEINE is the final exhibition of the art competition for primary schools, which has been organised annually by the Kunstpalast since 2019.
+All primary schools from Düsseldorf and the surrounding area can take part.
+The aim is to open up creative expression opportunities for children and familiarise them with the museum as an extracurricular place of learning.

-DIE KLEINE is under the patronage of Mayor Dr. Stephan Keller.
+DIE KLEINE is under the patronage of Lord Mayor Dr Stephan Keller.

 Curator: Friederike van Delden, Kunstpalast